nathanwelch/grunt-awsebtdeploy/README.md

 ### swapToNew

-A flavor of *blue/green* deployment where a new environment is created with the same settings as the current one, the application is deployed to the new environment and finally the CNAMEs of the environments are swapped so that the old environment url now points to the new one.
+A flavor of *blue/green* deployment where a new environment is created with the same settings as the current one, the application is deployed to the new environment, the CNAMEs (and any Route53 records pointing to the CNAMEs or defined in `options.r53Records) of the environments are swapped so that the old environment url now points to the new one, and finally the new app is deployed to the old environment.
+Once the deploy to the old environment is complete, all of the DNS records are swapped back and the new environment is terminated.
 This method enables zero-downtime deployments and the procedure is described in the [AWS documentation](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features.CNAMESwap.html).